Clewsy/ncbu/README.md

 ```
 $ docker-compose up -d
 ```
+3. If the restoration is simply to revert to an earlier snapshot then continue to setp 4.
+If the restoration is to be used with a fresh nextcloud instance (e.g. migration to another host machine) then initialise the nextcloud instance with the same admin username and database configuration settings that were present during the last backup.
-3. Once running, initiate the ncbu_restore.sh script.
+4. Initiate the ncbu_restore.sh script.
 This may take some time.
 ```
 $ docker exec nextcloud-bu ncbu_restore.sh
 ```
-4. If the restoration is just to revert to an earlier snapshot then you should be done.
-If the restoration was used to initialise nextcloud and the database on a clean system, then you may now need to bring the containers down then back up again with the newly restored database.
-In this case you should run the restoration script again to exit from maintenance mode and run a file scan.
+5. The restoration should be complete.
+If any settings don't seem to be restored, bring the containers down and then restart them:
 ```
 $ docker compose down
 $ docker-compose up -d
-$ docker exec nextcloud-bu ncbu_restore.sh
 ```